japuus/odin-recipes/README.md

 # odin-recipes
 Odin Recipes task

-This exercise is used to practice creating a simple webpage using basics of HTML.
-Webpage should include few pages for recipes.
-The pages include lists of ingredients and pictures of the foods.
+This exercise is used to practice creating a simple webpage using the basics of HTML.
+Webpage includes main page and links to three recipes.
+The recipe pages include titles, pictures, headings and lists (unordered & ordered).